 If you bring this evidence the immigration officer will see that you are prepared.
 The evidence will also show that you are serious about living your lives together as husband and wife.
 This will make it much more likely that your case will be approved.

 This article is intended to provide you with information about current immigration affairs.
 You should speak to a competent attorney about your particular case.
 Please do not listen to friends or co-workers concerning your immigration issues.
-Rather, please consult with an experienced immigration attorney in Fresno.

-Lawrence Gruner is a fresno immigration attorney, Fresno Fiance Visa attorney and Green Card Attorney in Fresno with almost 20 years of experience handling immigration cases.
+Lawrence Gruner is an immigration attorney, Fiance Visa attorney and Green Card Attorney in Fresno with almost 20 years of experience handling immigration cases.
 He has office locations throughout northern California.
 His office handles immigration cases throughout California (including San Francisco, Oakland, San Jose, San Diego and Sacramento) the United States and the World.
 You may reach us at 888-801-6558 .
 You may also email us your questions.
 Attorney Gruner would be happy to review your situation and all of your options.
 He can help you come up with a plan for your Immigration case.
 His office handles green card cases (both family based green cards and business based green cards) please see our post: “”How To Get a Green Card” , K1 fiance visa cases, E1-E2 investor cases, H1b cases (please read our post: ” How to get an H-1B visa”)and marriage visa cases

 Our experience was amazing.
 The process was smooth.
 Larry and Jason helped us every step of the way to get my husband’s temporary visa.
 When I started getting anxiety about how long it takes, what’s the next step or what if’s, I would call either of them and they had no problems giving me answers.
 Jason went with us to our meeting with immigration, and made us laugh the whole time.
 He really helped keep me calm as I suffer from anxiety very badly.
 A year later, I can still call Larry and ask questions about the next step.
 I’m very thankful I found these guys!!!
 Highly recommend them!